BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_06.md

 !img("zcell044.png")

 Head up to the daycare and surf to the west.
 Here's a **Treecko** who will fight you in exchange for a Gourmet Treat!
+A *Black Belt* is hidden behind.

 **ZCell 045: Sheridan Village**

 !img("zcell045.png")

 Head up to the Sheridan Arena.
 Surf up and left to get *TM87 Swagger*.
-On the right, only at night:
+On the right:

 **ZCell 046: Sheridan Arena**